knative/docs/docs/getting-started/first-trigger.md

 trigger.eventing.knative.dev/cloudevents-player created
 ??? question "What CloudEvents is my Trigger listening for?"
-    Since we didn't specify a `--filter` in our `kn` command, our Trigger is listening for any CloudEvents coming into the Broker.
+    Because we didn't specify a `--filter` in our `kn` command, the Trigger is listening for any CloudEvents coming into the Broker.

     An example on how to use Filters is provided below.